yashikanand/copy-cat/README.md

 1. The quote(content on the right hand side in screenshot) is supposed to be shown at the end of the blog content on screen with width 768px or less.
 2. No clickables on the website.
 (No information for target link provided with screenshot)

+### Contact

+For feedback and suggestions, you can contact me at my email - yashik.anand99@gmail.com